 For instance, according to McKinsey, the most gender-diverse companies are 21% more likely to achieve above-average profitability.

-Having gender diversity in your organization can result in a bigger and better talent pool, encourage different perspectives, and enhance collaboration.
+Implementing diversity hiring in your organization can result in a bigger and better talent pool, encourage different perspectives, and enhance collaboration.

 Related Article: 7 Benefits of Promoting Gender Diversity in the Workplace